Jeremy Paxman: Radio

 Paxman presented the flagship BBC Radio 4 show Start the Week from 1998 to 2002.

+Podcast

+Since March 2023 Paxman has contributed to a podcast 'Movers and Shakers' which is "about life with Parkinson's".
+Recordings are made in a Notting Hill pub and presenters (Rory Cellan-Jones, Gillian Lacey-Solymar, Mark Mardell, Paul Mayhew-Archer, Sir Nicholas Mostyn and Jeremy Paxman) discuss "the highs and lows, trials and tribulations, of living with the condition".
+In March 2024 The UK Broadcasting Press Guild made 'Movers and Shakers' its 'UK Podcast of the Year'.

 Other positions

 Paxman is a Vice-President of The London Library.

 Paxman and the BBC

-While John Birt was Director General of the BBC, the British press from time to time reported Paxman's criticism of his boss.
+During John Birt's tenure as director-general of the BBC, the British press occasionally reported Paxman's criticism of Birt.
 Birt was suspected at first to be an outsider brought in by a hostile government to supervise the BBC's break-up and ultimate sell-off.
 Birt then publicly questioned the confrontational approach of certain TV and radio interviewers.
 This was seen at the time as coded criticism of Paxman himself and of his BBC colleague John Humphrys.

 On 24 August 2007, Paxman delivered the MacTaggart Memorial Lecture at the Edinburgh International Television Festival.
 In it he was critical of much of contemporary television in Britain.
 He expressed concern that as a consequence of recent production scandals the medium was "rapidly losing public trust".
 Speaking of prime minister Tony Blair's criticism of the mass media at the time he left office, Paxman asserted that, though often, press and broadcasting may be "oppositional" in relation to the government of the day, this "could only benefit democracy".
 "Those Reithian goals, to 'inform, educate and entertain,' still remained valid".
 Paxman took the opportunity to dismiss as "inaccurate" the attribution to him, which was in fact, Louis Heren, of the oft-quoted "Why is this lying bastard lying to me?" as the supposed dominant thought in his mind when interviewing senior politicians.
 He called on the television industry to "rediscover a sense of purpose".

-In November 2012, Paxman publicly defended George Entwistle following his resignation as Director-General of the BBC in connection with a Newsnight report which falsely implicated Lord McAlpine in the North Wales child abuse scandal.
-Paxman claimed Entwistle had been "brought low by cowards and incompetents" and criticised appointments of "biddable people" to the BBC in the wake of the Hutton Inquiry, as well as cuts to BBC programme budgets and bloated BBC management.
+In November 2012, Paxman publicly defended George Entwistle following his resignation as director-general of the BBC in connection with a Newsnight report which falsely implicated Lord McAlpine in the North Wales child abuse scandal.
+Paxman claimed Entwistle had been "brought low by cowards and incompetents" and criticised appointments of "biddable people" to the BBC in the wake of the Hutton Inquiry, as well as cuts to BBC programme budgets and "bloated" BBC management.

 In August 2013, Paxman appeared on Newsnight with a beard, causing a Twitter trend when he accused the BBC of having an aversion to beards.